brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ### Why `e.try?`

-For those libraries that provide this operation as a macro, the name is usually `TRY` and [@P0779R0] previously suggested this sort of facility under the name `operator try`.
+There is quite a bit of existing practice for this facility under this name.
+Several C++ macros as shown above use `TRY` as the name. [@P0779R0]{.title} previously suggested this sort of facility under the name `operator try`.
 As mentioned, Rust previously had an error propagation macro named `try!` and multiple other languages have such an error propagation operator ([Zig](https://ziglang.org/documentation/master/#try), [Swift](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html), [Midori](http://joeduffyblog.com/2016/02/07/the-error-model/), etc.).

 The problem is, in C++, `try` is strongly associated with _exceptions_.
 That's what a `try` block is for: to catch exceptions.
 In [@P0709R4], there was a proposal for a `try` expression (in §4.5.1).
 That, too, was tied in with exceptions.
 Not only for us is it tied into exceptions, but it's used to _not_ propagate the exception - `try` blocks are for handling errors.

 Having a facility for error propagation in C++ which has nothing to do with exceptions still use the keyword `try`  and do the opposite of a what a `try` block does today (i.e. propagate the error, instead of handling it) would be, I think, potentially misleading.
 And the goal here isn't to interact with exceptions at all - it's simply to provide automated error propagation for those error handling cases that _don't_ use exceptions.

 That said, postfix `.try?` is viable syntax (it's ill-formed today) and would be better than prefix `try e` or `try? e` (as discussed [earlier](#postfix-is-better-than-prefix)), and despite being unrelated to exceptions, it is quite commonly used in practice for this functionality in C++ anyway.
 It seems like a pretty reasonable choice, all things considered.

+Plus, we need a name for the traits for all the functionality to implement, and `std::try_traits` mirrors `expr.try?` really nicely.

 ### Other potential syntaxes considered